Last Updated on 25th July 2022 by Pauline Loughlin

 - Brush the oven baked chicken with Piri Piri sauce, covering completely.
 Once the pan is hot, add in the chicken while leaving space between each piece and cook for 2 minutes on each side.

 The chicken should get brown as it cooks in the sauce on the stove.
 It should also start to char, and that’s important for that authentic Piri Piri look.
 Cook on the other side for two minutes.

 Your chicken should be served hot and is usually garnished with lemon wedges or parsley.

 There are some great side dishes that are often served with this dish, like seasoned mashed potatoes or pillowy white rice.
 A Piri Piri chicken rice recipe can be enhanced by pouring some of the seasoning into the rice, and that can serve as the rice’s flavouring.

 You can also serve this dish with steamed vegetables, garlic bread, roasted potatoes, and even French fries.
 Keep in mind that whatever you serve it with needs to complement the spicy, salty and sweet flavours of the chicken.
 Because the Piri Piri chicken is so flavourful and it has such a complex flavour profile, you should consider serving it with a rather bland side.

-That’s why rice or bread makes a good combo with the chicken.
+That’s why rice or bread makes a good combo with the chicken especially breaded chicken and we have some egg replacement for breading guides to help you out.
 You can also serve it with a mild salad, meaning salad that doesn’t have a lot of seasoning or complex flavours to it.